RedlineREDLINE

 What it means: The advertised rent is not the rent.
 Add these up over a 12-month term and you have a real number for the cost of the apartment.

 A few states and cities have moved against "junk fees" in residential leases.
 California, Colorado, and several cities require all mandatory fees to be disclosed up front in rental advertising.
-Federal action under the FTC's junk-fee rule is in motion.
+The FTC opened a rulemaking on rental junk fees in January 2026, but no federal rule is in force yet.
 The lease can be aggressive here, but your job before signing is to add up every fee and compare to other units on a total-cost basis.

 One read-through saves the security deposit